smarla/boss-deployer/README.md

 * **HTTP API:** This api connects to the gadget bi-directionally - it calls gadget's API methods and receives comms from gadget's client - for managing state changes on the system - _e.g. the server calls the gadget's to engage the lock once the pipeline requests it; then it listens to calls made from the gadget's client to the server for releasing such lock_.

 * **Socket channel:** There is a socket channel continuously connected and sharing information about the pipeline and system status.
 This is mainly used to get communication outside system's network, and successfully communicate with any pipeline, anywhere.

+## The link

+The link is a Socket server, that connects the Raspi API to the outside.
+Pipelines, and all external systems that consume information from boss deployer, shall be connected to this socket.
+The socket is available at `connect.sandnet.smarla.com`.

 # Network configuration